Central line (London Underground): Railway line

 The Central line is 46 mi long and serves 49 stations.
-The line is predominantly double-track, widened to three tracks for short sections south of Leytonstone and west of White City; no track is shared with any other line, though some sections do run parallel to other routes.
+The line is predominantly double-track, widened to three tracks for short sections south of Leytonstone and west of White City; no track is shared with any other line, though some sections run parallel to other routes.
 Total track length is 147.1 km, of which 52.8 km is in tunnel; this track is electrified with a four-rail DC system: a central conductor rail is energised at −210 V and a rail outside the running rail at +420 V, giving a potential difference of 630 V.

-The single-track line north of Epping, which closed in 1994, is now the Epping Ongar heritage railway. shuttle services operate at weekends between North Weald and Ongar and North Weald and Coopersale.
+The single-track line north of Epping, which closed in 1994, is now the Epping Ongar heritage railway.
+Shuttle services operate, mostly on some weekends and for special events, between North Weald and Ongar and North Weald and Coopersale.
 These do not call at Blake Hall, as the station platform was removed by London Transport after the station closed, and the remaining building is now a private residence.

 The section between Leyton and just south of Loughton is the oldest railway alignment in use on the current London Underground system, having been opened on 22 August 1856 by the Eastern Counties Railway (ECR).
 Loughton to Epping was opened on 24 April 1865 by the ECR's successor, the Great Eastern Railway (GER), along with the section to Ongar.
 The Hainault Loop was originally the greater part of the Fairlop Loop opened by the GER on 1 May 1903.